 The objective of an investigation is an extensive representation and analysis of the accident occurrence with the purpose of preventing future accidents.
 All direct and immediate causes, contributing factors as well as the overall circumstances, including possible rescue measures, should be considered.
 According to the said law, the BSU is thereby guided by a so called “No Blame Approach” (approach without apportioning blame).
 Therefore the investigation does not serve the purpose of determining blame, liability or other claims.

-The BSU is responsible for the investigation into marine casualties associated with seagoing ships of all flags within German territorial waters, the German Exclusive Economic Zone (EEZ) as well as during traffic movements on the German navigable maritime waterways as well as to, from and in ports connected to them; on or involving sea-going vessels flying the flag of Germany anywhere in the world; or in other countries if the Federal Republic of Germany has substantial interest in the investigation thereof.
+The BSU is responsible for the investigation into marine casualties associated with seagoing ships of all flags within German territorial waters, the German Exclusive Economic Zone (EEZ) as well as during traffic movements on the German navigable maritime waterways as well as to, from and in ports connected to them.
+The BSU investigates marine casualties on or with the involvement of seagoing ship flying the German flag outside these areas, if the Federal Republic of Germany has a substantial interest in an investigation abroad.
 Since 2011, the SUG distinguishes four categories of marine casualties – incidents, less serious marine casualty, serious marine casualty and very serious marine casualty.
 As far as the latter are concerned, the BSU is obliged to conduct an investigation.

 After receipt of an accident notification, the director of the BSU and in case of his absence, the deputy director, makes the decision as to whether an investigation is being conducted and generally assigns a team of two investigators the task of further investigating the accident.
 In making this decision and in clarifying further questions of the investigation, the BSU is not subject to instructions whatsoever.
 The BSU exercises extensive rights for the purpose of clarifying the accident occurrence, inter alia, with respect to the access to the scene of the accident, securing of evidence and analysis, interviewing of witnesses and calling in experts.
 These rights are not limited to the parties directly involved in the accident occurrence (the ship and her crew and pilots), but may also be claimed against third parties (such as vessels operators, yards or classification societies) or public authorities (i.e. Waterways and Shipping Administration or Ship Safety Division).